-The epic poem, Mahabharata (mentioned above), one of the longest books ever written, contains a book within it called the Bhagavad Gita (BHUH-guh-vuhdh GEE-thaa).
+The epic poem, Mahabharata, mentioned above, contains a volume within it called the Bhagavad Gita (BHUH-guh-vuhdh GEE-thaa).
 The Bhagavad Gita is perhaps the single most important holy book of Hinduism today.
 Although technically it is not Śruti, since it is part of an Epic, most Hindus treat it as though it is divinely inspired in practice.
-The Bhagavad Gita is a long conversation between Kṛṣṇa (or “Krishna”) and the distressed warrior Arjuna, whose duty requires him to face his own kinsmen in battle.
-At a loss for what to do, Arjuna is given advice by Krishna--who is considered by Hindus to be an avatar, that is, an incarnation, of the “preserver god”, Vishnu.
-Krishna, in advising Arujuna, describes some of Hinduism’s most important concepts.
+The Bhagavad Gita is a long conversation between Kṛṣṇa (aka “Krishna”) and the distressed warrior Arjuna, whose duty requires him to face his own kinsmen in battle.
+At a loss for what to do, Arjuna is given advice by Krishna.
+Krishna is considered by Hindus to be an avatar, that is, an incarnation, of the “preserver god”, Vishnu.
+Krishna, in advising Arjuna, describes some of Hinduism’s most important concepts.
 Some of these concepts include taking action without attachment to possible results, good or bad; loving devotion to the divine; and the great realization that every person is Brahman/Atman, and can therefore never really die, since Brahman/Atman is not bound to any individual body and can never die.

 I hope that from this short introduction to the holy books of Hinduism it is apparent that Hindus consider a great variety of literature important, and that this literature is as diverse and complex as it is beautiful.
 Hinduism, as the world’s most ancient surviving religion, could have it no other way.